emarsden/pssh-box-wasm/www-zola/content/get-license.md

     <small>Your quest to obtain a valid CDM (Widevine device file) is not something that we can
     help you with here.
 Those who seek guidance often ask their favorite search engine.
-Please note that your WVD stays on your local machine; it is not uploaded anywhere (verify this by checking the network requests made by this page, in the browsers' Web Developer tools).</small>
+Please note that your WVD stays on your local machine; it is not uploaded anywhere (verify this by checking the network requests made by this page, in the browser’s Web Developer tools).</small>
   </label>
   <button id="go" data-tooltip="Request the decryption keys" disabled>Request license</button>
 </form>